-a specific work provides the best environment for audience was willing to go there with me, to approaching it mathematically, I'm getting the floor plans, I'm getting the layout and then I'm creating the experience.
+exist outside of and separate from the album?
+Solange Knowles: For "A Seat at the Table," it was a specific work provides the best environment for audience was willing to go there with me, to me because I'm approaching it architecturally, I'm understand the subjectivity inherent in the black approaching it mathematically, I'm getting the floor plans, I'm getting the layout and then I'm creating the experience.
 The Guggenheim was really phenomenal because there were all of these different ways that I could activate that space and one of my favorite moments was playing with the rotunda and working with its roundedness.
 Something very emotional happened while working with that roundedness, because it feels very whole.
 There were horn players and 200-plus bodies walking from top to bottom of that rotunda and attendees wore white, which helped them become a part of the sculpture and the landscape of the show itself.
 I am creating experiences that are an exchange between people-it is not easy work, but I'm grateful to be doing it.